How to fix invalid volume directory/file count error in Disk Utility?

 Solution 2: Fix invalid volume directory/file count error by reformatting

-iBoysoft Mac Data Recovery is free Mac data recovery software that can applies to recover lost documents, audios, videos, pictures, emails from APFS, HFS, HFS+, exFAT, FAT32 drive.
-This powerful data recovery tool is able to recover data from corrupted hard drive, recover data from unmountable, unreadable, formatted, inaccessible hard drive, external hard drive, USB flash drive, SD card, memory card, pen drive, etc. on macOS Mojave 10.14/High Sierra 10.13/Sierra 10.12/10.11/10.10/10.9/10.8/10.7.
+iBoysoft Data Recovery for Mac is free Mac data recovery software that can applies to recover lost documents, audios, videos, pictures, emails from APFS, HFS, HFS+, exFAT, FAT32 drive.
+This powerful data recovery tool is able to recover lost data from corrupted hard drive, recover lost data from unmountable, unreadable, formatted, inaccessible hard drive, external hard drive, USB flash drive, SD card, memory card, pen drive, etc. on macOS Big Sur 11/Catalina 10.15/Mojave 10.14/High Sierra 10.13/Sierra 10.12/10.11/10.10/10.9/10.8/10.7.

-Tutorial to recover data from corrupted disk with iBoysoft Mac Data Recovery
+Tutorial to recover lost data from corrupted disk with iBoysoft Data Recovery for Mac

 If the boot volume gets corrupted and your Mac machine can't be restarted as usual, you have to install operating system on an external drive, like USB drive, and then boot Mac from it.